 Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

-5 Things You Can Learn From a Really Bad Speech
+5 Things You Can Learn from Bad Motivational Speakers and Speeches

-There are two kinds of speeches by motivational speakers that can evoke strong emotional reactions and leave you breathless: one that is given by an inspirational, motivational keynote speaker that is highly inspiring and prompts you to take action, and one that is so badly executed that it makes your jaw drop.
+There are two kinds of speeches by motivational speakers that can evoke strong emotional reactions and leave you breathless: one that is given by an inspirational keynote speaker that prompts you to take immediate action, and one that’s so badly executed it makes your jaw drop.

 - Don’t mumble or speak too fast.
-There are some speakers who mumble and others who do just the opposite; they go through their speech like they’re running a marathon.
-Good public speakers, especially motivational professional public speakers, have a knack for speaking at just the right speed so their message is clear, precise, and easy for the audience to absorb and understand.
+Some speakers mumble while others go through their speech like they’re running a marathon.
+Good public speakers, especially motivational speakers, have a knack for speaking at just the right speed so their message is clear, precise, and easy for the audience to absorb and understand.

 - Avoid excessive movement.
 Pacing up and down the stage or making nervous movements distracts your audience.
-Your listeners have a hard time keeping up with your actions so they miss what you’re talking about.
+Their listeners fixate on trying to keep up with the speaker’s actions, so they miss what the speaker is actually talking about.
 Don’t get me wrong – actions are great, but they need to make sense.
-Animate your speech by walking calmly and make a few key hand gestures at the right moments.
+Animate your speech by walking calmly and making a few key hand gestures at the right moments.

 - Practice, practice, practice.
-Have you ever walked out of a speech thinking, “that needed some practice?”
+Most of us have walked out of a speech thinking, “That needed some practice.”
 Practice is what differentiates amateur speakers from seasoned professionals.
-Professional inspirational speakers make their speeches so effortless and flawless that they almost sound unrehearsed because of their natural speaking style.
+Professional motivational speakers make their speeches so effortless and flawless that they almost sound unrehearsed because of their natural speaking style.
 This gives them the innate ability to connect instantly with the audience.
 A bad speech is one that the speaker struggles to get through and has lots of pauses, “ums,” and “ahs.”

 - Don’t read from your notes.
-Speakers that constantly flip through long pages of notes look boring and unorganized.
-You don’t need to memorize your entire speech; writing down key points on note cards is fine to help you stay on track.
-Just don’t read from them constantly.
+Speakers who constantly flip through long pages of notes look boring and unorganized.
+Of course, you don’t need to memorize your entire speech; writing down key points on note cards is fine to help you stay on track.
+But don’t read from them constantly.
 Just give them a quick glance to jog your memory about the next topic you’re going to cover.
 Focus on maintaining eye contact and interacting with your audience, which you can’t do if you’re reading from a card.

 If you want to be a breathtaking, inspiring, and downright brilliant public speaker, all you need to do is adhere to these simple rules.
-Attend seminars and conferences and listen to motivational speakers and speeches by professional keynote speakers like skilled motivator Joel Garfinkle to find inspiration and brush up on your own public speaking and presentation skills.
+Attend seminars and conferences and listen to motivational speakers and speeches by professional motivational speakers like me to find inspiration and brush up on your own public speaking and presentation skills.

 Do you need an outstanding keynote speaker?
-Joel Garfinkle has delivered more than 1000 speeches, workshops, and seminars across the country and globally to some of the world’s most well-known companies, including Cisco, Oracle, Kohl’s, Wells Fargo, Deloitte and many more.
-Book Joel Garfinkle at your next corporate convention or seminar today!
+Joel Garfinkle has delivered more than 1,000 speeches, workshops, and seminars across the country and globally to some of the world’s most well-known companies, including Cisco, Oracle, Kohl’s, Wells Fargo, Deloitte, and many more.
+Book Joel Garfinkle for your next corporate convention or seminar today!

 Copyright © 2012 Joel Garfinkle, All Rights Reserved.
 Joel Garfinkle is recognized as one of the top 50 coaches in the U.S., and the author of 7 books, including Getting Ahead: Three Steps to Take Your Career to the Next Level.
 He has worked with many of the world’s leading companies, including Google, Deloitte, Amazon, Ritz-Carlton, Gap, Cisco, Oracle, and many more.
 Subscribe to his Fulfillment at Work Newsletter and receive the FREE e-book, "41 Proven Strategies to Get Promoted Now!"